The Danger Of Vitamin Toxicity On A Gluten-Free Diet

-A very common genetic condition called hemochromatosis occurs in 1% of the population.
+A widespread genetic condition called hemochromatosis occurs in 1% of the population.
 Most people with this condition do not know they have it.
 People with hemochromatosis are very efficient at absorbing iron.
-When iron accumulates in the body, it deposits in body tissues and in organs like the liver.
-I have seen several cases of hemochromatosis in the past few months, as it is not rare.
-If someone with this very common condition takes iron supplements, they can become iron toxic rather quickly.
+When iron accumulates in the body, it deposits in body tissues and organs like the liver.
+I have seen several cases of hemochromatosis in the past few months.
+It is not rare.
+If someone with this condition takes iron supplements, they can become iron toxic rather quickly.

 If iron levels are elevated, typically stopping all iron is all that is needed.
-If the person has hemochromatosis, frequent blood draws ( a process known as therapeutic phlebotomy) may be needed to get iron levels back to the normal range.
+If the person has hemochromatosis, frequent blood draws ( a therapeutic phlebotomy process) may be needed to get iron levels back to the normal range.

-Vitamin A is necessary for normal vision, organ and immune function as well as reproduction, but toxicity can cause serious symptoms.
+Vitamin A is necessary for normal vision, organ and immune function, and reproduction.
+Toxicity can cause serious symptoms.

 There are two forms of vitamin A:

-Vitamin D is important for numerous functions in our body including healthy bone formation, calcium regulation, neuromuscular, and immune function.
+Vitamin D is important for numerous body functions, including healthy bone formation, calcium regulation, neuromuscular, and immune function.
 It is also important in minimizing inflammation.
-It is present in very few foods unless they are fortified, but is produced by our bodies when we are exposed to sunlight.
+It is present in very few foods unless they are fortified but produced by our bodies when exposed to sunlight.
 Due to the lack of dietary sources and minimal exposure to sunlight for many people, toxicity is rare unless supplementation is taken.

-Back to my patient, We stopped all her vitamins that contained B6 and her levels came down.
-Her numbness and tingling are resolving, and with time have a good chance of disappearing completely.
-I hope her story and this information makes you more aware of the caution to be taken with supplements.
-They can be very helpful in improving health, but please use them with care and under the supervision of a health care practitioner.
+When her vitamin B6 level came back “too high to count,” we addressed the safe use of vitamins and supplements, an important topic for anyone taking nutritional supplements.
+We stopped all her vitamins that contained B6, and her levels came down.
+Her numbness and tingling resolved over several months.
+I hope her story and the following information makes you more aware of the caution to be taken with supplements.
+They can help improve health, but please use them with care and under the supervision of a health care practitioner.

 THIS ARTICLE IS COPYRIGHTED BY AMY BURKHART, MD, RD.